 The Beloit Mattress Company also handcrafts an Alpaca pillow that is 100% all-natural and hypoallergenic.
-It’s filled with 100% Hyacaya Alpaca fleece, sourced from a local and family-owned farm, and covered by 100% organic cotton harvested in the United States.
+It’s filled with 100% Huacaya Alpaca fleece, sourced from a local and family-owned farm, and covered by 100% organic cotton harvested in the United States.

 Polyester pillows are a budget-friendly option for purchasing a new pillow.